Baby-Monitor-Simulator/backend-matlab/README.md

    cd C:\Users\<YourUsername>\Desktop\microservices-dev

+2. Build the application using .\mvnw clean packages -DskipTests if this doesn't work go to Maven > lifecycle > package.

-2. Start the Services: Use the following command to start the microservices defined in the docker-compose.dev.yml file: docker-compose -f docker-compose.dev.yml up
+3. Start the Services: Use the following command to start the microservices defined in the docker-compose.dev.yml file: docker-compose -f docker-compose.dev.yml up

      The -f flag tells docker-compose to use a specific file.
 In this case, it's a file solely used for development.
 You might ask why: This setup of docker points the docker container to the application we're